cloudcoderdotorg/progsnap-spec/index.md

 * [PCRS](https://mcs.utm.utoronto.ca/~pcrs/pcrs/)
 * TODO: other systems

 Progsnap is intended to be general enough to capture data produced by these systems.
-It is worth noting that progsnap is not the native storage format for any system, so an export tool will need to be developed for each system to convert the system's data to progsnap format.
-However, once this conversion is done, any tool that understands the progsnap format can make use of the data.
+It is worth noting that Progsnap is not the native storage format for any system, so an export tool will need to be developed for each system to convert the system's data to Progsnap format.
+However, once this conversion is done, any tool that understands the Progsnap format can make use of the data.

 # Status

-We are hammering version 0.1-dev of the spec into shape, and we expect to have an official 0.1 spec in the very near future.
+Version 0.1 of the specification, which is the first "official" version, is [available now](spec-0.1.html)!

+We presented a poster at [SIGCSE 2017](http://sigcse2017.sigcse.org).
+It presents a fairly complete overview of the project and what we're trying to accomplish:

+> [Progsnap poster, SIGCSE 2017 \[PDF\]](media/progsnap-poster-sigcse2017.pdf)

-If you would like to be involved, we would love to have your input!
+If you would like to be involved in creating future versions of the specification, we would love to have your input!
 See the Contact section below.

 # Contact